BingranLIU/BrandonLIU/_pages/about.md

   - /about.html
 ---

-Mr. Bingran Liu currently serves as an AI Engineer at Zhipu GBC ([Z.ai](https://z.ai)), primarily involved in the global deployment of the Tsinghua GLM.
+Mr. Bingran Liu currently serves as an AI Engineer at Z.ai([Z.ai](https://z.ai)), primarily involved in the global deployment of the Tsinghua GLM.
 He is responsible for the application and implementation of LLMs.

-Mr. Liu completed his Bachelor’s degree in Information Management and Information System at Harbin Institute of Technology.
-He is currently pursuing a Master’s degree in Financial Big Data at the Tsinghua University School of Economics and Management and the Shenzhen International Graduate School.
-He has been selected for the EU Joint Master’s Program and has received a potential scholarship opportunity (Erasmus+).
+Mr. Liu completed his Bachelor’s degree in Information Management and Information System at Harbin Institute of Technology(HIT).
+He is currently pursuing a Master’s degree in Financial Big Data at the Tsinghua University(THU) School of Economics and Management and the Shenzhen International Graduate School.
+He has been selected for the Erasmus Mundus Joint Master Degree and has received a potential scholarship opportunity(Erasmus+).

-Previously, Mr. Liu worked as an Algorithm Engineer at a data middle office of a Fortune Global 500 company.
+Previously, Mr. Liu worked as an Algorithm Engineer at a Fortune Global 500 company.
 His expertise includes the application of large models in edge computing scenarios, real-time communication of multimodal models, construction of multi-agent systems, and intelligent marketing.
 He is a key member of projects such as Samsung Bixby AI.

 Research Interests:
 ------